 West Virginia: 6 Food-and-Drink Spots

-When traveling through West Virginia this summer and fall, make these popular stops along the Ohio border are part of your plans.
+When traveling through West Virginia, make sure these popular stops along the Ohio border are part of your plans.

 Black Sheep Burritos